cjratcliff/ml-compiled/docs/normalization.rst

   x_{ij} := \frac{x_{ij} - \mu_i}{\sigma_i}

 where :math:`x_{ij}` is the jth instance of feature i and :math:`\mu_i` and :math:`\sigma_i` are the mean and standard deviation of feature x_i respectively.

+Ensure that the mean and standard deviation are calculated on the training set, not on the entire dataset.

 Group normalization
 ----------------------